Assessing imbalance in signed brain networks: Introduction

-If the previous approaches prescribe to stop pruning correlations once the percolation threshold is reached, a second approach focuses on the mesoscopic organisation of the network and prescribes to consider a correlation-induced distance\footnote{ Examples are provided the one reading $d_{ij}=\sqrt{2(1-C_{ij})}$, mapping distances between time series into the interval $[0,2]$, and the one reading $d_{ij}=\sqrt{(1-C_{ij})/2}$, mapping distances between time series into the interval $[0,1]$.
-In the first case, 0 corresponds to linearly correlated time series, 2 corresponds to anti-correlated time series and $\sqrt{2}$ corresponds to the case where a linear correlation is not found; in the second case, 0 corresponds to linearly correlated time series, 1 corresponds to anti-correlated time series and $\sqrt{2}/2$ corresponds to the case where a linear correlation is not found.}, draw the corresponding dendrogram\footnote{A dendrogram is constructed by clustering objects in a hierarchical fashion: to this aim, a distance between clusters is needed.
-Some of these `linkages' algorithms induce an ultra-metric distance on the data~\cite{Rammal1986} that has been argued to induce distances progressively less similar to the original ones as higher levels of the taxonomic tree are climbed: according to this intuition, such a method is more reliable to determine the low-level structure of the tree (induced by the strongest correlations) than the high-level one (induced by the weakest correlations)~\cite{MacMahon2015,Milligan1979}.} and cut it in correspondence of a properly-defined threshold~\cite{Mantegna1999,Tola2008}.
-A possible criterion to individuate it is that of maximising the modular character of the resulting network structure, analysed upon running one of the many algorithms that have been proposed to this aim (Louvain, Infomap, Surprise, etc.)~\cite{Newman2006,Bifone2017,Marchese2022}.
+If the previous approach prescribes to stop pruning correlations once the connectivity threshold is reached, a second approach focuses on the mesoscopic organisation of the network and prescribes to consider a correlation-induced distance, draw the corresponding dendrogram\footnote{A dendrogram is constructed by clustering objects in a hierarchical fashion: to this aim, a distance between clusters is needed.
+Some of these `linkages' algorithms induce an ultra-metric distance on the data~\cite{Rammal1986} that has been argued to induce distances progressively less similar to the original ones as higher levels of the taxonomic tree are climbed.
+According to this intuition, such a method is more reliable to determine the low-level structure of the tree (induced by the strongest correlations) than the high-level one (induced by the weakest correlations)~\cite{MacMahon2015,Milligan1979}.} and cut it in correspondence of a properly-defined threshold~\cite{Mantegna1999,Tola2008}: a possible criterion to individuate it is that of maximising the modular character of the resulting network structure, analysed upon running one of the many algorithms that have been proposed to this aim (Louvain, Infomap, Surprise, etc.)~\cite{Newman2006,Bifone2017,Marchese2022}.\\

-Examples from the financial literature are provided by~\cite{DiMatteo2004}, whose authors cut the dendrogram induced by $34$ weekly time series of interest rates at a distance which is halfway between the one induced by $C_{ij}=0$ and the one induced by $C_{ij}=1$, thus recovering $6$ clusters throughout the whole period considered there, i.e. $1982$-$1997$, and~\cite{Tola2008}, whose authors compare the performance of a similar clustering algorithm with that of an algorithm based on Random Matrix Theory in singling out groups of assets with comparable returns.